bgravenorst/pantheon/docs/Reference/Pantheon-API-Methods.md

 ### eth_coinbase

 Returns the client coinbase address.
 The coinbase address is the account to which mining rewards are paid.
+For Clique and IBFT 2.0 networks it returns the address of the local node.

 To set a coinbase address, start Pantheon with the `--miner-coinbase` option set to a valid Ethereum account address.
 You can get the Ethereum account address from a client such as MetaMask or Etherscan.
 For example: